jonpither/lein-pallet-fuz/README.md

 The plugin bascially executes `lein ring server` remotely, so you should try this locally if you have any problems.

-The output of the remote service execution is stored in `~/{user}/{checkout-dir}/out.log` - you can check this for errors.
+The output of the remote service execution is stored in `~/{user}/{checkout-dir}/out.log` so you can check this for errors.

 ## License